 The following reports were taken from the Narragansett Police Department.
 All persons named are presumed innocent until proven guilty in court.

-On Dec.
-14 at 12:53 a.m., police charged Cassidy O. Farias of 13 John Chaffee Blvd., Apt. #3, Newport, with one count of driving under the influence and one count of refusal to submit to a chemical test after a motor vehicle stop on Point Judith Road for alleged erratic operation and damage to the vehicle.
-Farias was arrested on DUI suspicion following a series of standard field sobriety tests.
-She later refused a Breathalyzer.
+On Jan.
+22 at 2:44 a.m., police charged Camron G. Caruolo of 28 Red Oak Drive, Coventry, with one count of driving under the influence/.15 or greater after a motor vehicle stop on Point Judith Road in the vicinity of Foddering Farm Road.
+While stopped, Caroulo stated he had been drinking and was arrested on DUI suspicion following a series of standard field sobriety tests.
+He later showed .202 percent BAC during a breath test.